 What makes for the ideal coding bootcamp student?
 Experience?
 Perserverence?
 Natural Skill?
 We've compiled advice from instructors and founders at top programming bootcamps like gSchool, Dev Bootcamp, Wyncode, and Fullstack Academy- aka the folks making admissions decisions every day.
 Read on for the 8 qualities that bootcamps tell us they look for in potential applicants.
+[As of December 8, 2017, Dev Bootcamp will no longer be operating.]

 1. You're willing to put in the time.